shiuu/bird-report/README.md

 - Search reports by bird names.
 - Automated testing.

-## To start the server
+## How to start the server
+There are three different ways to start the server.
+The first way requires Docker, whereas the other two requires node (recommended node version is 8.x or higher: `node --version`).

-**Option 1: To run using Docker**
+**Option 1 To Run Using Docker**
 ```
-docker compose up
+docker-compose up
 ```
 It will take quite a while to download and build for the first time.

-When the server is up, navigate to http://localhost:8181/ To test Login, please use nzhou/anything
+When the server is up, navigate to http://localhost:8181/

-To run with your local node, the recommended node version is 8.x (or higher): `node --version` **Option 2**
+To test Login, please use nzhou/anything

+**Option 2**
 ```
 npm install